Information About Renewal for All Licenses

 - If you hold a license as a Cosmetologist, Barber, Master Barber, Instructor, Nail Technician, Aesthetician or Electrologist, it is illegal to practice in Delaware while your license is lapsed.

-- To resume practicing in Delaware, you may submit a late renewal application up to one year after the expiration date.
+- To resume practicing in Delaware, you may submit a late renewal application up to five years after the expiration date.
 In addition to the renewal fee, you must pay a late fee.
 Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
 The late period is not a “grace period.”

 - If you fail to renew your license by the end of the late period, your license will terminate.
-If you wish to resume practicing in Delaware after your license has terminated, you must file a reinstatement application and pay additional late fees.
-If you let the license lapse for more than four years, you must also meet additional reinstatement requirements.
+If you wish to resume practicing in Delaware after your license has terminated or lapse for more than five years, you must file a reinstatement application.

 - If you hold a shop/salon or school registration, it is illegal to operate the shop/salon or school while the registration is lapsed.